“Many people will walk in and out of your life, but true friends will leave footprints in your heart.” – Eleanor Roosevelt

-I have, many a time, made decisions that have cost me friendships and decisions that have brought new friends into my life.
-One choice I made cost me the greatest friend I’d ever had.
+I’ve driven friends out of my life and have invited new friends into my life.
+One choice cost me the greatest friend I had.
 Someone who was more than a friend.
-Someone whose relationship was the foundation of my entire world.
-Someone who brought endless laughter, joy, love, challenge and adventure into my life.
-As Eleanor said, it is “true friends” that will “leave footprints” that never fade away.
-This person was a true friend beyond any means and has made a permanent, passionate mark on my heart that will never disappear.
-This person wasn’t just a ghost who floated in and out of my life, but instead they were an angel that cared for and watched over me.
-This person showered me with more love than I deserved at times.
-Who pushed me reach the potential they believed I encompassed despite my stubborn bouts of refusal.
-They wanted the best for me even though at the time I often didn’t see it that way.
+This relationship was the foundation of my world.
+He brought laughter, joy, love, and adventure to my life.
+As Eleanor said, it is “true friends” who will “leave footprints” that never fade.
+This person was a true friend who made a permanent mark on my heart.
+This person wasn’t a ghost who floated in and out of my life, but instead, he was an angel who watched over me.
+He showered me with more love than I deserved at times.
+He pushed me to reach my potential despite my stubborn bouts of refusal.
+He wanted the best for me even though I often didn’t see it that way at the time.

-I thought my decision had cost me this person forever.
-But, to my surprise, they have walked back into my life like a bright, burning flame and everything I once felt is now resurfacing.
-The fact that they have returned proves the theory that the two of us cannot go on living our lives without one another.
-It’s true that we could easily go on living our own separate lives; achieve our own successes and experience our own mistakes.
-However, the goodness we can add to each other makes me believe that we belong in each others lives, even if at first it appears more complicated.
-I’d much rather take time to sort through convoluted emotions than suffer the loss of this special person forever.
+I thought my decision, to end our relationship, cost me this person forever.
+But, to my surprise, he walked back into my life like a bright, burning flame.
+Now everything I felt for him is resurfacing.
+His return proves that we cannot live without being a part of each other’s lives.
+We could easily go on living our own separate lives, achieving our own successes, and making our own mistakes.
+However, the best we can add to each other makes me believe we belong in each other’s lives, even it’s complicated at first.
+I’d much rather take time to sort through these convoluted emotions than suffer the loss of him.